 References that sell

-Upon submitting your reference list to the employer, explain your relationship to each reference and write a statement describing what part of your skill set each person can address.
-This strategy allows you to communicate your strengths in writing yet again, now emphasizing the specific areas discussed in the interview.
-Review this example before creating your own reference sheet.
+You can submit your reference list as a standalone document, or you can accompany it with a written statement describing which aspects of your experience and skill set each person can address.
+This strategy allows you to communicate your strengths in writing yet again, emphasizing the specific areas discussed in the interview.